 Phil’s work includes helping clients solve a range of land use, development, real estate and environmental challenges—from creating contracts and governing documents to working on land use, zoning entitlement, and litigation claims.
 He also provides tailored problem solving to clients who need help negotiating and coordinating with government entities on a project.

 Phil is licensed to practice law in Oregon and Washington.
-He is a member of the Board of Directors for the Building Industry Association of Clark County and is a state Board Director for the Washington Building Industry Association.
 Phil is also on the Board of Directors of the Oregon Concrete and Aggregate Producers Association.
 Before becoming an attorney, Phil was a Transportation Program Development Manager, City of Vancouver, Washington, where he managed all aspects of transportation policy and programs, including extensive experience with transportation impact fees and transportation concurrency, land use entitlement and development processes.
 While in law school Phil participated in federal environmental litigation with the Western Resources Legal Center dealing with the National Environmental Policy Act and the Endangered Species Act.

 - Acquisition and sales